 3. Hair Products

 We’re all guilty for having products for months and years, but did you know they expire?
 Gather all of your hair products together, take a seat and put on some music, because it’s inventory time.
 Check the labels of your products to find expiration dates.
-To do this, turn the product to the back and locate an icon that looks like an open jar (usually near the barcode, like above image).
+To do this, turn the product to the back and locate an icon that looks like an open jar.
 You’ll notice a number on the jar: This number indicates how many months the product is good for after opening and using.
 If you remember the time you began to use the product you’re in good shape, and that will help you determine whether you should toss it or keep it.
 But before you toss, read how you can recycle instead!